Qatar Armed Forces: Qatari Emiri Navy

-Qatari Emiri Air Force
+Qatar Emiri Air Force

-The Qatari Emiri Air Force was formed in 1974, three years after achieving independence from Great Britain in 1971.
+The Qatar Emiri Air Force was formed in 1974, three years after achieving independence from Great Britain in 1971.
 Initially equipped with ex-RAF Hawker Hunters, the air force soon began expansion with six Dassault/Dornier Alpha Jets in 1979.
 Fourteen Dassault Mirage F1 were delivered between 1980 and 1984.
 After the Gulf War, Qatar's air force infrastructure was upgraded by France for $200 million, leading to the order of nine single seat Mirage 2000-5DEA multi-role combat aircraft and three two seat Mirage 2000-5DDA combat trainers in August 1994.
 Deliveries started in December 1997, and involved the buy back of the remaining 11 Mirage F1s by France that were later sold on to Spain.
 The current commander of the Qatar Emiri Air Force is Brigadier General Mubarak Mohammed Al Kumait Al Khayarin.

 British pilots in Oman remain on duty with the air force, and French specialists are employed in a maintenance capacity.
 Nevertheless, an increasing number of young Qataris have been trained as pilots and technicians.
+The past decade saw Qatar increase its air force with 96 planes from three different countries: the F-15 from the US, France's Rafale, and the Eurofighter Typhoon from the UK.